noahehall/theBookOfNoah/0current/languages/javascript/_js_basics.md

   - es6: 2015
   - es7: 2016
     - etc

+- process

+  - stage 0: anything goes
+  - stage 1: tc39 expects to devote time to examine the problem space, solutions & cross-cutting concerns
+  - stage 2: tc39 expects the feature to be developed and eventually included in the standard
+  - stage 3: tc39 expects the solution is complete, but needs feedback from the field
+  - stage 4: feature will be included in the next ecmascript version

 - prototype: each object has an internal link to another object, its prototype, that provides additional behavior and properties
 - prototype chain: the sequence of linked objects from one object's prototype to another, all the way up until you reach the Null object (which does not have a prototype)